novalagung/muslimboard/README.md

 ## Table of Content

-- Folder `chrome-extension` is where the chrome extension source code lies.
+- Folder `extension` is where the chrome extension source code lies.
+- Folder `webservices` contains the backend serverless code.
+- Folder `resources` contains few resource files (it's used by the extension or website directly).
 - Folder `website` contains the source code web/landing page, https://muslimboard.novalagung.com.
-- Folder `resources` contains few resource files (it's used by the extension or website directly).

 ## Contribution

 Anyone should be able to contribute to this project.
 Bug fixes, improvements, feature requests, you name it!
 Let's maintain this project.

-However, before you start doing anything, please keep in mind:
+However, before you start doing anything especially on anything within the `extension` folder, please keep in mind:

 - First thing, you need to understand how browser extension work.
 - Any browser addons marketplace has strict rules over a lot of things! especially Google.
 Not every approach is allowed, especially if it is risky from the security perspective.